 Nancy began her community volunteer efforts over 25 years ago with PTA, where she was awarded for developing the district-wide fundraising policy for Palo Alto public schools.
 She has held leadership roles in the community including various parcel tax and bond measures to increase funding for education, infrastructure, libraries, and teachers.
 In 2009, she was elected to Palo Alto City Council where she accomplished many objectives including deepening the relationship between the city and school community by establishing a Regional Housing Mandate Committee with members from the city council and school board to establish the city’s housing and zoning policies.
 Additionally she served on the Peninsula League of Cities Executive Board, and was an alternate to Northern California Power Agency.
 Nancy holds a masters degree in International Relations with a focus in International Political Economy and Development Theory, and is a retired commercial real estate accountant.

-Matt is a Commissioner on the San Francisco Board of Education, currently serving as the Board’s President.
-He is the Director of Policy at Rebuild the Dream, where he leads policy advocacy for #cut50, a bipartisan initiative to cut the prison population in half in ten years, and #YesWeCode, an initiative to create a pipeline for 100,000 low opportunity youth to become the best coders, computer engineers and designers in the world.
+Matt was elected to the San Francisco Board of Supervisors representing District 6 in November 2018.
+Prior to that election Matt served as a Commissioner and President on the San Francisco Board of Education.
+As the previous Director of Policy at Rebuild the Dream, he led policy advocacy for #cut50, a bipartisan initiative to cut the prison population in half in ten years, and #YesWeCode, an initiative to create a pipeline for 100,000 low opportunity youth to become the best coders, computer engineers and designers in the world.
 Matt is an Education Fellow and Adjunct Faculty Member at the Stanford d.school, where he uses design thinking and human centered design to incubate new ideas in education relating to student voice and student engagement.
 Matt has a BA from UC Berkeley, an MA from Stanford University School of Education, a JD from Stanford Law School with a focus on education law, and an LLM in Human Rights from National University of Ireland where he was a Senator George Mitchell Scholar.
 As the former Executive Director of the University of California Student Association, Matt worked directly for the over 200,000 students in the UC system, managing a budget of over half a million dollars and a team of dedicated professional staff, to ensure public education is protected for current and future generations.
 Matt is the Co-founder and Chair of Citizen Hope, a Bay Area organization which encourages civic engagement and community service.
-He is a member of the Board of Directors for the Mission Economic Development Agency, Advisory Board for Music Mural and Arts Program, a member of the Glide Legacy Committee, member of the 2012 Democratic Party National Platform Committee, delegate to the California Democratic Party, and an appointee to Attorney General Kamala Harris' Education and Truancy Work Group.
+He is a member of the Board of Directors for the Mission Economic Development Agency, Advisory Board for Music Mural and Arts Program, a member of the Glide Legacy Committee, member of the 2012 Democratic Party National Platform Committee, and a delegate to the California Democratic Party.

 Karalee was elected to the Morongo Unified School District in 2012 and currently serves as the Board’s President.
 As a mother of five school age children, Karalee puts quality education, for all California children, at the top of her priority list.
 Karalee ran for California's 42nd Assembly District in 2014.
 She intends to run again at a future date after completing her B.A program in Child Development.